Music at St Olave'sMusic is a very important part of church life at St Olave's and our robed choir is one of the region's most accomplished

 Assistant Director of Music

-Maximillian Elliott is Assistant Director of Music at two historic churches in York, namely: St Olave and All Saints, North Street.
-Having been a student at the University of York since 2010, graduating with a first-class BA in Historical Archaeology in 2013 and an MA with distinction in Historical Archaeology in 2015, Max recently submitted his PhD thesis entitled: ‘Thou shalt buz no more’: an examination of the organ-building industry in nineteenth century York; its origins, growth and prominence.
+Dr Maximillian Elliott is Assistant Director of Music at two historic churches in York, namely: St Olave and All Saints, North Street.
+Born and raised in Cheshire, Max moved to York as a student in 2010.
+Having graduated from the University of York with a first-class BA in Historical Archaeology in 2013, an MA with distinction in Historical Archaeology in 2015 and a PhD in Music in 2020, Max has recently created a website (yorkorganhistory.co.uk) for the purpose of disseminating his doctoral research.
 Max has written extensively about the history of music-making in Yorkshire, particularly during his tenure as editor of The PipeLine (Journal of the York & District Organists’ Association) between June 2013 and October 2015.
 After joining the British Institute of Organ Studies in 2017, Max produced an article for their annual journal entitled James Ingall Wedgwood: a correspondent ‘temporarily out of tune’ and has delivered papers at several BIOS conferences.
 Max is currently writing a book about the organs of York, which will provide the history of fifty-eight instruments within or adjacent to the city walls.

 Max served as President of the York & District Organists’ Association between 2017 and 2019 and has now undertaken the roles of Membership Secretary, Webmaster and Concert Manager.
-The YDOA is an active fellowship of musicians with over one-hundred members and its activities have expanded considerably during the last few years.
+The YDOA is an active fellowship of musicians with over one hundred members and its activities have expanded considerably during the last few years.
 Over thirty volunteers from the YDOA have recently been assisting Martin Renshaw with the installation of an 1879 Henry Willis organ at St Denys’ Church in York.
 The YDOA co-ordinates and promotes an annual series of organ recitals at twelve venues across the city of York and its wider advocacy of organ-playing in the local area has been extremely beneficial.
-Max has maintained an active recital career throughout his studies and will be performing at several venues during the next year.
+Max has also been serving as Diocesan Organ Adviser since June 2020.